Earthquakes in Western Australia: Marble Bar 2021

 On 13 November 2021 a magnitude 5.4 earthquake stuck east of Marble Bar in the evening.
 The earthquake was 7.3 km deep and was widely felt across the Eastern Pilbara including in Newman, Port Hedland and various mining projects in the area.

 Arthur River swarm 2022

 The region between Darkan and Wagin, centred on the hamlet of Arthur River reported over 40 earthquakes since the first event on 5 January 2022, with the strongest a magnitude 4.7 on 25 January.
 It was reported as far away as Busselton and Albany with minor damage reported in Wagin.

 Gnowangerup 2023

 A magnitude 5.2 earthquake struck close to the town of Gnowangerup on 5 August 2023 during the morning.
-One building was destroyed with another severly damaged.
+One building was destroyed with another severely damaged.
 The earthquake could be felt from as far away as Perth.

 Wyalkatchem 2025

 Just after 2:00 am on the 30 July 2025 a shallow magnitude 4.8 earthquake struck 30 km southeast of Wyalkatchem.
 The quake caused minimal damage but was felt by residents in a wide area between Perth and Kalgoorlie.